-Below are our Top 10 toyshops in London – for even more choice, see our complete list of London toyshops.
+You'll find our Top 10 London toyshops below.
+For even more choice, see our complete list of London toyshops.

 Founded in 1760 as a small toyshop, Hamleys moved to its present location in Regent Street in 1881.
 Today it's London's most famous toyshop, with seven floors filled with every conceivable toy from all the popular brands.
 Even the nurseries and playrooms of the Queen and her children have been stocked from this extraordinary shop.

 The Disney Store on Oxford Street is the largest in Europe.
 Its glass store front contains a 267ft high Princess Castle with an animated clock, where Princesses make appearances in windows and Tinkerbell flies across the walls throughout the day.
 Mickey and Donald sentries guard the store and lots of other magical things happen inside.

 Benjamin Pollock's Toyshop

 Benjamin Pollock's Toyshop was established in London's Hoxton back in 1856.
 The shop moved to Covent Garden in 1980 and today still sells the same paper toy theatres it always has.
 You can also find marionettes, glove puppets and other traditional toys with a theatrical theme.

 Toyshop Honeyjam takes its name from those of its founders; model Jasmin "Jam" Guinness and Honey Bowdrey.
 The shop, located just off Portobello Road, sells quirky and traditional toys, with fairtrade and eco-friendly toys sharing shelf space with retro and vintage favourites.

 Puppets on strings, puppets on rods and glove puppets from across the globe line the shelves in Puppet Planet in Clapham.
 This magical store also has a small theatre so customers can put on a play, and if you're looking for a really unique gift you can even commission a "lookalike" marionette.
 Also on sale are puppet-inspired jewellery and cards.